Ian Parkin is the author of this post.

 For instance, spirits and alcoholic spirits don’t mix well.
 It is not a good idea to sit with Ouija in a graveyard, because you may well generate unenlightened entities.
 And high-strung, stressed-out people should not dabble.
 It is always best to have a well balanced, spiritually minded, person present to repel “bad” vibrations.

 Some will, of course, immediately dismiss the Ouija Talking Board Game as merely a toy, more suitable to late-night house parties than any serious occult business.
-Others will claim to have seen results and to have communicated with both of their late grandparents.
+Sceptics love to reason it is a phenomenon known as the ideomotor effect (slight unconscious movements in the hands of the participants) that is controlling the pointer.
+Others will claim to have seen results and to have communicated with both of their late loved ones.
 Chances are, the truth is somewhere in between.

 Whether you are trying to get in touch with a historical personage that has been dead for centuries or simply wanting to contact your recently deceased grandmother you miss very much, you need to take into consideration their needs and habits first, and not your own.
 Just because the Ouija board appears to be the easiest way to go about it doesn't mean that it will indeed work.
 Sometimes it will - but most times it won't.
 This is because communicating with a spirit depends on a plethora of factors, not limited to your level of clairvoyance, the phases of the Moon, the location at which you are attempting the ritual, and quite often - the mood of the ghost in question.
 Aimlessly wandering through a 15th century German castle and trying to speak to the spirits in modern English (as some "TV psychics" tend to do) is not very likely to result in anything other than embarrassment.